ImmVis/ImmVis.github.io/public/content/publications/README.md

  - `code` (string, optional): The URL where a reader can find the source code underlying the implementation of a publication where applicable
  - `video` (string, optional): The URL to a video hosting service where the contents of the publication are demonstrated.
 This can either be a video specifically created for the submission or a recording of the talk, whichever fits the publication best
  - `thumbnail` (string): The URL to an image that exemplifies the publication and is used as the image in the list of publications
- - `tags` (array{string}, optional): A list of tags that fit this publication to tie different publications of the same field together on the webpage.
-It is generally more useful to use these tags sparingly and only describe the more general techniques this way
+ - `tags` (array{string}, optional): A list of additional informational tags that describe something unique about this publication.
+This can be used to highlight a paper as the best paper, honorable mentions, invited papers, etc

 ## Content
 There is no content for files of this type